estheraruti/estheraruti.github.io/README.md

         <h1>Esther Aruti</h1>
         <p>Data Scientist &amp; Bioinformatician</p>
         <h2>About Me</h2>
-        <p>I am a data scientist and bioinformatician with a strong background in biology, machine learning, and computational molecular biology.
-I'm currently pursuing a Master of Science in Data Science and Engineering at The City College of New York, and hold a Bachelor of Arts in Biology from Hunter College.</p>
+        <p>I am a data scientist and bioinformatician with a strong background in biology, machine learning, and medical image processing.
+I'm currently pursuing a Master of Science in Data Science and Engineering at The City College of New York, and hold a Bachelor of Arts in Biology with a concentration in Bioinformatics from Hunter College.</p>

         <h2>Technical Skills</h2>
         <ul>